-Three Months Ended (In millions, except per share amounts) January 1, 2021 January 3, 2020 Net loss attributable to Varex \$ (6.4) \$ (1.3) Weighted average shares outstanding - basic · 39.1 38.5 Dilutive effect of potential common shares Weighted average shares outstanding - diluted 39.1 38.5 Net loss per share attributable to Varex - basic \$ (0.16) \$ (0.03) Net loss per share attributable to Varex - diluted \$ (0.16) \$ (0.03) Anti-dilutive share based awards, excluded · 3.3 1.7
+Three Mor nths E nded Six Months Ended (In millions, except per share amounts) pril 2, 2021 April 3, 2020 April 2, 2021 April 3, 2020 Net income (loss) attributable to Varex \$ 3.1 \$ (1.9) \$ (3.3) \$ (3.2) Weighted average shares outstanding - basic 39.2 38.6 39.2 38.5 Dilutive effect of potential common shares 0.8 Weighted average shares outstanding - diluted 40.0 38.6 39.2 38.5 Net income (loss) per share attributable to Varex - basic \$ 0.08 \$ (0.05) \$ (0.09) \$ (0.08) Net income (loss) per share attributable to Varex - diluted \$ 0.08 \$ (0.05) \$ (0.09) \$ (0.08) Anti-dilutive share based awards, excluded 3.0 3.0 3.1 2.8

-Potentially dilutive shares, which are based on the weighted-average shares of common stock underlying stock options, unvested stock awards, purchase rights granted under the employee stock purchase plan, warrants and convertible notes using the treasury stock method or the if-converted method, as applicable, are included when calculating diluted net loss per share attributable to Varex when their effect is dilutive.
-Because the Company incurred a net loss for the three months ended January 1, 2021 and January 3, 2020, none of the potentially dilutive common shares were included in the diluted share calculations for those periods as they would have been anti-dilutive.
+Potentially dilutive shares, which are based on the weighted-average shares of common stock underlying stock options, unvested stock awards, purchase rights granted under the employee stock purchase plan, warrants and convertible notes using the treasury stock method or the if-converted method, as applicable, are included when calculating diluted net (loss) income per share attributable to Varex when their effect is dilutive.
+Since we intend to settle in cash the principal outstanding under our 4.00% Convertible Senior Notes due in 2025, we use the treasury stock method applied using our average share price during the period when calculating their potential dilutive effect, if any.
+Furthermore, in connection with the offerings of our notes, we entered into convertible note hedges and warrants (see Note 10, Borrowings).
+However, our convertible note hedges are not included when calculating potentially dilutive shares since their effect is always anti-dilutive.
+Warrants which have a strike price above our average share price during the period were out of the money and were not included in the tables above.
+Because the Company incurred a net loss for the six months ended April 2, 2021 and the three and six months ended April 3, 2020, none of the potentially dilutive common shares were included in the diluted share calculations for those periods as they would have been anti-dilutive.